AdvancedResearchComputing/arc-rtd/docs/software/matlab.md

 ```

 ### Setup
-Setup is as simple as starting Matlab on a login node and then running
+Setup is as simple as starting MATLAB on a login node and then running
 ```
 >> configCluster
 ```
 **Note:** Do this once on TinkerCliffs or Infer, or anytime you switch between clusters.
-(Or anytime you start Matlab - it won't hurt to run it more often than necessary.)
+(Or anytime you start MATLAB - it won't hurt to run it more often than necessary.)

 ### Running Jobs
 After that, the key commands are: